Lvchangze/lvchangze.github.io/_pages/about.md

 I'm currently a Ph.D. student (from fall, 2022) at the [School of Computer Science](https://cs.fudan.edu.cn/) of [Fudan University](https://www.fudan.edu.cn/) and a member of the [FudanNLP Lab](https://nlp.fudan.edu.cn/), advised by A.P.
 [Xiaoqing Zheng (郑骁庆)](https://faculty.fudan.edu.cn/zhengxq/zh_CN/) and Prof. [Xuanjing Huang (黄萱菁)](https://xuanjing-huang.github.io/).

 My research interests cover Brain-inspired Computing, Large Language Models, Time-Series Analysis， and AI for Science.
-I am currently working on Spiking Neural Networks (SNNs) for Sequential Tasks, Biologically-Plausible Learning Algorithms, and Generative Models for Protein Sequences.
+I am currently working on Generative Protein Foundation Models, Spiking Neural Networks (SNNs) for Sequential Tasks, Biologically-Plausible Learning Algorithms.

-Led projects as first author published in ICML, NeurIPS, and ICLR.

-Contributed as co-author to publications in ACL, EMNLP, COLING, and IJCAI.
+I led first-author projects published at ICML, NeurIPS, and ICLR, and contributed as a co-author to papers at ACL, EMNLP, COLING, and IJCAI.

 I serve as the reviewer for conferences (ICML, ICLR, NeurIPS, ACL, EMNLP, ICCV, IJCAI, ACM MM, COLING) and journals (Neural Networks).